Bengal Natural History Museum

 The Bengal Natural History Museum is a museum in Darjeeling, West Bengal, that exhibits a vast range of natural artifacts and fossils.
-The museum is home to 820 specimens of over 400 species of birds including 110 species of eggs, 35 species of snakes and 57 species of fish.
+The museum is home to specimens of over 400 species of birds, 110 species of eggs, 35 species of snakes and 57 species of fish.

 History

 The Bengal Natural History Museum was established in 1903 as a small museum in the premises of the Lloyd Botanical Garden under the orders of the then Governor-General of India, Mr. George Nathaniel Curzon.
-Due to increasing visitors and growing collections, the museum was shifted to its present location in 1915, and the Bengal Natural History Museum was formally formed in 1923.
-Initially the museum was managed by the Bengal Natural Museum Society from 1923 to 1976.
-Later it was handed over to West Bengal Forest Department.
+At the time, setting up the museum cost INR 14,000.
+Due to increasing visitors and growing collections, the museum was shifted to a different location in 1915.
+Towards the end of 1923, the Bengal Natural History Society (then called Darjeeling Natural History Society) was formally formed to manage the museum and its activities.
+From June 1926, the society also started publishing a journal which ran till 1970.

+From 1923 to 1948, Charles M. Inglis served as the curator of the museum.
+He also served as the editor of the Journal of Bengal Natural History Society for many years.
+Naturalists, foresters, tea planters were members of the society.
+This included E.O.
+Shebbeare, conservator of forests of Bengal.

+In 1976, the museum was handed over to West Bengal Forest Department.
+Under the new management, a new run of the journal ran from 1982 to 1991.

+In 2007, then governor of West Bengal Gopalkrishna Gandhi suggested the museum be moved into the premises of Padmaja Naidu Himalayan Zoological Park, Darjeeling.
+Construction of this new building started in 2010 and in 2015, the museum was shifted.
+The new museum opened for visitors on 23rd July, 2016.